coopermaa/fblikes/README.md

 This project creates a real Facebook Likes LED Display.
 Check [my blog](http://bit.ly/17mDukQ) for more information.

-What you need is an OpenWRT (running on TL-WR703N), Arduino and TM1638 LED Display.
+What you need is an OpenWRT (running on TL-WR703N or FWR171-3G), Arduino and TM1638 LED Display.

 ## Installation